Fivell/policies/source/sections/08-auditing_policy.md

 # 8. Auditing Policy

-Datica shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
+Versionista shall audit access and activity of electronic protected health information (ePHI) applications and systems in order to ensure compliance.
 The Security Rule requires healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.
 Audit activities may be limited by application, system, and/or network auditing capabilities and resources.
-Datica shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.
+Versionista shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

-It is the policy of Datica to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
-To ensure that appropriate safeguards are in place and effective, Datica shall audit access and activity to detect, report, and guard against:
+It is the policy of Versionista to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
+To ensure that appropriate safeguards are in place and effective, Versionista shall audit access and activity to detect, report, and guard against:

 - Network vulnerabilities and intrusions;
 - Breaches in confidentiality and security of patient protected health